Iguazú in 3 Days

 Hito Tres Fronteras

 The driver dropped us back at our hotel and we went in search of dinner.
-Buffet restaurants are all the rage in Foz.
+Buffet restaurants are all the rage here.
 You choose what you want to eat from the buffet, then they weigh the plate to determine the price.
-We chose Maris and Maria Bakery, where the selection was wide but the baked goods were particularly tasty.
-You can just purchase and pay for food by item, but we’d had a long day so hit the buffet wholeheartedly.
+We chose Marias & Maria, where the selection was wide, but the baked goods were particularly tasty.
+You can just purchase and pay for food by item, but we’d had a long day, so hit the buffet wholeheartedly.
 No photos – I was too busy filling my face!

 • Trip Taken: January 2019